divine13/androidAppWitsConf/README.md

 #### we will  be coding this app at the wits meet up on the 25th from 13:00 to 14:00 please come with your laptop because we will be coding together and helping each other at the same time.

-what this app is that it has a spinner aka dropdown menu, where you can select your favorite language and then it can show you the best IDE for your favorite language. we will learn alot from this app from this app you will also be able to create your own android application with buttons input text, toasts and lists, and load data from a data source and... u will be ,learning java as well app looks like this:
+what this app is that it has a spinner aka dropdown menu, where you can select your favorite language and then it can show you the best IDE for your favorite language. we will learn a lot from this app from this app you will also be able to create your own android application with buttons input text, toasts and lists, and load data from a data source and... u will be ,learning java as well app looks like this:

 ![b](IDEA/b.png) ![b](IDEA/b1.png) ![b](IDEA/b2.png)